marellocommerce/marello-application/README.md

 Marello is a Symfony 3.4 based application with the following requirements:

-* PHP 7.1.26 or above with command line interface
+* PHP 7.1.x with command line interface
 * PHP Extensions
     * Ctype
     * Fileinfo